uvmaero/AERO_2021-2022/Firmware_Descriptions.md

 # Firmware Descrptions

-Here you'll find more information about the firmare of each of the boards throughout the car.
+Here you'll find more information about the firmware of each of the boards throughout the car.
 You can expect to find documentation for things like each function used, a program flow chart, CAN addresses and message content, and more.

 ## Diver Control Board
 ### Overview: